Micheál Martin: Personal life

 Martin met Mary O'Shea at university; they later married in 1990 and had a total of five children.
 Their son, Ruairí, died at five weeks old in 2000 from sudden infant death syndrome.
 Their seven-year-old daughter, Léana, died in October 2010 shortly before her eighth birthday at London's Great Ormond Street Hospital after suffering from a heart condition.
-His three other children are Cillian, Aoibhe, and Micheál Aodh, who is a Gaelic football goalkeeper.
+His three other children include Micheál Aodh.